CelAdelmant/forestgreen-bordercollie/README.md

 This is a repost=itory I made as part of the GitHub tutorial for the OpenScience course in Hjerkinn, Norway 2025.
 We learned
-- how to congigure git
+- how to configure git
 - how to create personal access tokens
 - how to create a new repository in R and push it to github
 - how to create a new repository in github and clone it to our own device
+- how to use branches
+- how to fork a repo